Remove and Install Primary Cover Harley Twin-Cam

 Tools Needed

-Along with basic hand tools (wrenches and sockets), you'll need T27 and T30 Torx bits.
+Along with basic hand tools (wrenches and sockets), you'll need T27 and T30 Torx bits and a 3/16" hex key.

 Getting Started

-To avoid spilling oil on the concrete driveway, I placed a 3' x 4' metal drip tray underneath the bike.
+To avoid spilling oil on the concrete driveway, I placed a metal drip tray underneath the bike.

 On Touring models, you need to remove the left footboard (socket screw with lock washer).

-NOTE: Some models may also have an exhaust pipe or heat shields in the way.
+NOTE: Some models may have an exhaust pipe or heat shield in the way.

 Drain The Fluid

-Removing the derby cover allows the oil to drain quicker (5 bolts, T27 Torx).
+Removing the derby cover (5 bolts, T27 Torx) allows the oil to drain quicker.

 Two Different Bolt Lengths

-To keep them in the correct order, either draw it out on a piece of paper, or punch holes in the shape of the cover in a piece of cardboard.
-This will save you time on reassembly.
+To keep them in the correct order, you can draw it out on a piece of paper, or punch holes in the shape of the cover in a piece of cardboard.
+Either way will save you time on reassembly.

 Do I Have To Remove The Inspection Cover?